-Our trustee Gitika Bhardwaj shares her thoughts on the challenges and opportunities for engaging young people with climate change issues.
+Our trustee Gitika Bhardwaj shares her thoughts on the challenges and opportunities for engaging young people with the climate change movement.

 International Youth Day is not just another day of celebration on the UN calendar.
 It is a unique opportunity to involve young people – who are regularly excluded from the decision-making processes that govern their futures – in the major issues affecting our world.

 The world’s population is gradually ageing, yet the world has never been so young, with 1.8 billion people between the ages of 10 and 24 living across the planet.
-89% of the world’s youth reside in developing countries with India alone boasting a population of 356 million young people.
-It is young people who have the most to lose and the most to gain from a changing climate, as they will have to live with the effects of climate change, from rising sea levels to extreme weather-related events.
+89 per cent of the world’s youth reside in developing countries – with India alone boasting a population of 356 million young people.
+It is young people who have the most to lose and the most to gain from a changing climate as they will have to live with its effects: from rising sea levels to extreme weather-related events.

 We therefore need to hear more from young people and increase the presence of their voices in climate change conversations.
-To do this, we need to overcome the challenges facing youth engagement with this issue.
+To do this, we need to overcome the challenges facing youth engagement.
 Recent research in the UK reveals some of these challenges and offers recommendations to overcome them.

-One of the reasons highlighted was that the debate around climate change has become politically polarised: climate change is seen to be a left-wing war cry for white, middle class, young people with left-wing political beliefs and less so for young people from ethnically diverse and working class backgrounds or those with right-wing political views.
+One of the reasons highlighted was that the debate around climate change has become politically polarised: climate change is seen to be an issue for white, middle-class, young people with left-wing political beliefs and less so for young people from ethnically diverse and working-class backgrounds or those with right-wing political views.
 Furthermore, a growing disenchantment with mainstream politics has been found to be a significant factor for low levels of engagement among young people.

-Another reason that emerged in a separate study was what is increasingly being termed as the ‘psychological distance’ of climate change: many young people from developed countries believe that the impacts of climate change will be felt in the future and in places far away – not here and now.
+Another reason that emerged in a separate study was what is termed the ‘psychological distance’ of climate change: many young people from developed countries believe that the impacts of climate change will be felt in the future and in places far away – not here and now.

-Young people’s engagement with climate change was also found to be relative to other competing concerns including day-to-day worries such as finding a job and living in a world beleaguered with instability.
+Young people’s engagement with climate change was also found to be relative to other competing concerns including day-to-day worries such as finding a job.

 The polarisation of the climate change debate in many countries weakens the collective effort needed to tackle this global threat which transcends borders.
 Climate Outreach is one of the organisations doing cutting-edge work on building a social consensus on climate change across all ages, faiths, nationalities and sides of the political spectrum.
 Its centre-right programme, for example, is working to establish a more balanced climate change narrative for people with centre-right political views while their young voices work has produced practical recommendations for campaigners, policy-makers – and young people themselves – on how best to discuss climate change with a young audience.

 In addition, while young people feel psychologically distant from the impacts of climate change and have many competing concerns jostling for their attention, we need to appeal to how the changing climate will affect their everyday lives: from flooding damaging their homes to rising food prices in the supermarket.

-It is also important to underline that climate change isn’t just affecting people living in developing countries – it’s affecting us here in the UK too.
-97% of scientists agree that climate change is happening here – and now – and we need to frame our messages in order to resonate with young people’s values and ensure that our education systems teach young people about how the world’s climate is changing and what we can all do to adapt and mitigate its effects.
+It is also important for us to underline that climate change isn’t just affecting people living in developing countries – it’s affecting us here in the UK too.
+97 per cent of scientists agree that climate change is happening here – and now – and we need to frame our messages in order to resonate with young people’s values and ensure that our education systems teach young people about how the world’s climate is changing and what we can all do to adapt and mitigate its effects.

-There are young people from all backgrounds fighting against climate change – but we need more of them to engage with this issue and truly save the world.
+There are young people from all backgrounds fighting against climate change – but we need more of them get involved to truly save the world.